History of David Muir in Timeline

 September 1, 2014: Succeeded Diane Sawyer

-On September 1, 2014, David Muir succeeded Diane Sawyer as the anchor on ABC's World News Tonight.
+On September 1, 2014, David Muir succeeded Diane Sawyer as anchor on ABC's World News Tonight.

-In 2014, George Stephanopoulos was the lead anchor of breaking news and special event coverage for ABC News.
+From 2014 to 2020, George Stephanopoulos was the lead anchor of breaking news and special event coverage for ABC News, before being replaced by David Muir.

 In April 2015, World News Tonight with David Muir became the country's most-watched evening newscast, outpacing NBC Nightly News for the first time since September 7, 2009.

-In 2015, during an interview with David Muir, Hillary Clinton admitted it was a mistake to use a private e-mail server and offered her first apology.
+During one of David Muir's interviews with Secretary of State Hillary Clinton in 2015, she admitted it was a mistake to use a private e-mail server and offered her first apology to the American people.

 2015: Most Watched Newscast